hashrocket/gatling/README.md

 - Commit your new changes
 - `git push path.to.remote:project`

 And that's it!
-You'll see the new version being deployed.
+You'll see the new version being deployed with no downtime!.
 Thats it!!!
-You are live.
+You are golden.

 ### Development